deutsche-nationalbibliothek/dataset-rs/README.md

 [![CI](https://github.com/nwagner84/dataset/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/nwagner84/dataset/actions/workflows/ci.yml)

-This project contains tools for creating datasets and for analyzing and processing the Integrated Authority File (GND).
+This project contains tools for creating datasets and for analyzing and processing the [GND] (Integrated Authority File).
 These are developments to support the research work in the Automated Indexing System project of the [German National Library].